findingfocus/karaoke/README.md

 # karaoke
-Spin the wheel to dtermine your genre of karaoke!
+Spin the wheel to determine your genre of karaoke!